-Waterfall methodology was first SDLC Model to be utilized generally as a part of Software Engineering to guarantee achievement of the Project.
+Waterfall methodology was the first SDLC Model to be utilized generally as a part of Software Engineering to guarantee the achievement of the Project.
 In “The Waterfall” approach, the entire procedure of Software Development is partitioned into discrete stages.

-It is also known as linear-sequential life cycle model.
+It is also known as the linear-sequential life cycle model.
 This means that any phase in the development process begins only if the previous phase is complete.
-In waterfall model phases do not overlap.
+In the waterfall model phases do not overlap.

 - A Water Fall Model is easy to flow.

 - It can be implemented for any size of the project.

 - Every stage has to be done separately at the right time so you cannot jump stages.